 (B) A portion of the apatite crystal lattice is depicted showing the replacement of hydroxide for fluoride.

 In addition to protecting against demineralization, another way in which fluoride interacts with enamel to reduce dissolution is through remineralization.
 This is a process in which partially dissolved enamel crystals act as a substrate for mineral deposition from the solution phase that enables partial repair of the damaged crystals.
-Therefore, remineralization will counteract some of the demineralization and an equilibrium will develop between the two processes.
-The carious lesion is the result of demineralization outweighing remineralization.
+Therefore, remineralization helps counteract demineralization and an equilibrium then develops between the two processes.
+The carious lesion occurs when the demineralization process outweighs the remineralization process, and net damage occurs.
 One of the benefits of the demineralization/remineralization interplay is the creation of less soluble mineral in enamel.28 This occurs by dissolution of the more soluble calcium deficient magnesium containing carbonated apatite which makes up enamel when first formed.
 The remineralization process results in formation of a less soluble form of apatite.
-When fluoride is also present, formation of fluorohydroxyapatite (FHAP or FAP) results in a mineral with an enhanced level of acid resistance.
+When fluoride is also present, formation of fluorohydroxyapatite (FHAP or FAP) results in a mineral with an even greater level of acid resistance.
 The remineralization process is one controlled by the supersaturation of fluids bathing the teeth - plaque fluid or saliva.
 The degree of supersaturation will, in part, determine the rate of precipitation of minerals from the solution.29 Too high of a supersaturation will result in the rapid formation of calcium phosphate and block the surface pores of enamel.
 This precipitation then limits the diffusion of calcium, phosphate and fluoride into the interior of the lesion, which can result in lesion arrestment rather than lesion repair.30 The interior of the lesion is partially saturated with respect to HAP and can become supersaturated with respect to FAP, even if minimal levels of fluoride are present or diffuse into the lesion.
 The use of low concentration fluoride products, such as dentifrices on a daily basis, will help maintain this favorable saturation.
 Thus, remineralization of the lesion may result in the repair of the existing lesion with less soluble mineral and render this portion of the tooth less susceptible to future episodes of demineralization (Figure 2).
 This is probably one of the most important modes of action of fluoride.

 Under cariogenic conditions, carbohydrates are converted to acids by bacteria in the plaque biofilm.
 When the pH drops below 5.5, the biofilm fluid becomes undersaturated with phosphate ion and enamel dissolves to restore balance.
 When fluoride (F-) is present, fluorapatite is incorporated into demineralized enamel and subsequent demineralization is inhibited.

 Fluoride, at a relatively low concentration, may also interact with the oral bacteria to reduce plaque acid production.
 Several mechanisms have been proposed to account for this end result.
-One is the well-known interaction of fluoride with the enzyme enolase which could reduce acid production directly.
+One is the well-known interaction of fluoride with the enzyme enolase which could directly reduce the production of bacterial acids.
 There is also an indirect effect on the phosphotransferase system (PTS) pathway that decreases the amount of sugar entering the cell by limiting phosphoenolpyruvate (PEP).32 It is also likely that diffusion of fluoride into the cell occurs as hydrofluoric acid (HF) which then dissociates, lowering the intercellular pH and disrupting the cell.
 Fluoride may affect the ability of the cell to remove excess H+ and less acid production may result from cytoplasmic acidification.
-The overall effect is less acid and a less acidic environment that should lower the driving force for dissolution.33 If these less acidogenic conditions continue, the ecology of the plaque may be altered in the long term.
+The overall effect is less acid and a less acidic environment that should reduce the driving force for dissolution.33 If these less acidogenic conditions continue, the long-term ecology of the plaque may be altered.
 It is difficult to predict the long-term effects, since adaptation to the fluoride may occur.
-Some forms of fluoride may be better than others with respect to effects on oral bacteria.
-For example, stannous fluoride provides antibacterial effects that are not delivered by other fluoride actives used in dentifrice formulations.
+Importantly, some forms of fluoride may be better than others with respect to effects on oral bacteria.
+For example, stannous fluoride (SnF2) provides antibacterial effects that are not delivered by other fluoride actives used in dentifrice formulations.